 I unpublished this post, I disabled all comments and then I got angry.
 Really angry.
 It’s MY BLOG.
 Who cares what anyone else thinks?
 I don’t blog for anyone but myself.
 I do love readers and comments, but in the end, this is for me.
 Did I get some hurrahs from readers?
 Great!
 Did I possibly alienate myself from some others?
 Maybe.
 In the end, it doesn’t matter.

 This is my blog to say what I want.
 I stand by everything I said yesterday.
 I am tired of hearing about all these different trendy-super-mommy-methodologies.
 In the end, we are all parents.
 So what does it matter how we get there?
 I’m not even sorry if I pissed you off.
 I respect your opinions, you can respect mine in return.
 No one is forcing you to read.

 I hear that my generation is very nostalgic.
 Already.
-This is why all things childhood are so popular right now.
+This is why all things of my childhood are so popular right now.
 Have you seen the craze for cupcakes at bakeries across the country?

 Even Sesame Street has been running classic clips in their latest episodes.
 And did you hear that Nickelodeon is bringing back Clarissa Explains It All?

-Oh yes they are!
+Oh yes, they are!
 I am over the moon about this.
 And it’s not just Clarissa – my old friend Doug Funny is coming back too!
-Anyone else want to be Patty Mayonnaise when they were in middle school?
+Anyone else wants to be Patty Mayonnaise when they were in middle school?

 Speaking of mayonnaise and nostalgia… I went through a phase as a toddler where I was really into Peanut butter and mayonnaise sandwiches.
 My mom swears they are really tasty with sprouts on them.
 To that I say, “Pass me the fluff!”